videocom/F5-TTS-ONNX/README.md

 - **2025/1/26 Update**: The code has been updated to support the latest version of [**SWivid/F5-TTS**](https://github.com/SWivid/F5-TTS), enabling successful export to ONNX format.
 Resolved issues with missing Python package imports.
 If you encountered errors with previous versions, please download the latest code and try again.
 - The latest version accepts audio in `int16` format (short) and also outputs in `int16` format.
 The previous version supported the float format, but it is no longer supported in the current Inference.py.
 - The `CUDAExecutionProvider` isn't working with float16 due to an unknown issue but functions correctly with float32.
-- [endink](https://github.com/endink) Add a Windows one-key export script to facilitate the use of Windows integration users.
+- 2025/3/01 Update: [endink](https://github.com/endink) Add a Windows one-key export script to facilitate the use of Windows integration users.
 The script will automatically install dependencies.
 Usage:
   ```
    conda create -n f5_tts_export python=3.10 -y